oliveroneill/FeedCollectionViewController/README.md

 `IDMPhoto`, which will be used in the photo browser.
 To use with image URLs use `super.init(url: imageUrl)` within `ImageCellData`.

-To customise views in the ImageFeedCollectionViewController, you must implement `SingleImageView` and override relevant methods.
+To customise views in the ImageFeedCollectionViewController, you can implement `SingleImageView` and set the `imageFeedPresenter` property.
 The relevant methods are the same as those in `IDMCaptionView`.
 ``` swift
     open override func setupCaption() {
         // Setup caption views